druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 Mean-variance optimization is a useful framework.
 I think of markets as boundedly efficient, and I believe efficient-market maximalists have done investors a disservice by overselling modern portfolio theory.
 Beyond the forms of the [efficient market hypothesis](https://www.investopedia.com/ask/answers/032615/what-are-differences-between-weak-strong-and-semistrong-versions-efficient-market-hypothesis.asp#:~:text=The%20strong%20form%20version%20of,an%20advantage%20on%20the%20market.), even the weakest of which is only approximately true, here are 3 important fallacies (or at least oversimplifications) that sometimes get taught:

 1. *The risk-free rate and the capital market line.* Suppose there is a risk-free rate with an SD of 0 and some positive return.
 If you draw a line on the efficient frontier chart, starting from the risk-free rate and tangent to the efficient frontier, it represents the highest feasible Sharpe ratio.
 You can maximize the Sharpe ratio by holding the market portfolio at the tangent point, and the risk-free asset in some combination, choosing your desired level of risk and return.
 Similarly, if you can borrow at some rate you can lever up the max-Sharpe portfolio to achieve the highest possible Sharpe at higher levels of risk.
 It follows that everyone should just hold something close to the market portfolio with varying degrees of leverage based on their risk tolerance.
-But in practice, there is no risk-free rate.
+But in practice, **there ain't no such thing as a risk-free rate**.
 If you are allocating for a timeframe greater than a few years, you should be focusing on real inflation-adjusted, after-tax returns, not nominal returns.
 In that context, there is no risk-free rate.
 And there can be no risk-free positive real rate in a real world subject to disasters and policy discontinuities.
 To expect markets or governments to ensure investors are guaranteed a positive real after-tax return, in a world of wars and pandemics, where participants in goods and labor markets receive no such guarantee, is a chimerical notion.

 2. *Betas (or factors) are all that matters.* If you assume that factors capture all the correlations between stocks, then the unsystematic risk of one stock is always uncorrelated with the risk of other stocks, and furthermore, with a sufficient number of stocks, the unsystematic risk diversifies out.
 All that's left is beta, the risk captured by the factors.
 In practice, this is a bad assumption, particularly at times of market stress.
-No factor model can never capture all the underlying real-world correlations and potential correlations, many of which are never realized.
-For instance, if California tumbles into the sea, a lot of stocks that previously had low correlations will be highly correlated.
+No factor model can never capture all the underlying real-world correlations and potential correlations, many of which are never realized. **No model captures everything.** For instance, if California tumbles into the sea, a lot of stocks that previously had low correlations will be highly correlated.
 Because, first of all, California exposure was not previously a factor but now suddenly is.
 And secondly because in a big market discontinuity correlations tend to go to one, and seemingly diversified portfolios become riskier than predicted.
 The discontinuity overwhelms everything else, traders trade what there is a market for and not what is specifically impacted by news flows, and betas tend not to sway them.
 The modeled risk of a portfolio should be viewed as a lower bound in a normal market where the present is like the past.

 3. *Everyone should hold the market portfolio because it is game-theory optimal.* Granted, if you hold the market portfolio, and the market portfolio never changes, and you never need to trade, you are guaranteed the market return.
 But everyone *has* to trade *sometime*.
 Once you receive dividend or interest income to reinvest, or need to rebalance, or have any cash flows into or out of the portfolio, your returns depend on your trading efficiency and alignment with market timing.
 No one can be 100% passive.
 And when you have to trade, the sharks are waiting to exploit you.
 The smart money, like market-makers or Warren Buffett, can demand an explicit or implicit bid-ask by only giving the other side of the trade when it's worth their while.
 Furthermore, when the index changes, you are forced to trade to match it, and people will front-run you.
 If Tesla goes into the S&P at $700/share as a top-10 market cap, and you are able to buy it at $700/share, you will match the index, but it doesn't mean you didn't get fleeced.
-The dominance of indexing assumes cost-free trading.
-But in practice, the more investors index, the more inefficient the market gets, making it more costly to trade, and increasing the opportunity set for non-indexers.
+The dominance of indexing assumes cost-free trading, and **trading always costs money, sometimes a lot**.
+In practice, the more investors index, the more inefficient the market gets, making it more costly to trade, and increasing the opportunity set for non-indexers.
 If you don't have an edge, indexing and implicitly trying to tag along with the average investor is extremely sensible.
 But it is not guaranteed to be a free lunch.
 You have to trade as little as possible, and avoid buying at the top and selling at the bottom.
 Most retail investors don't match the market [for many reasons](https://faculty.haas.berkeley.edu/odean/papers%20current%20versions/behavior%20of%20individual%20investors.pdf), some of which are neutralized by indexing.
 But even retail index investors underperform because they tend to buy and sell at the worst times.

 I'm reminded of Donald Knuth, "Beware of bugs in the above code; I have only proved it correct, not tried it."
 This maxim may apply to modern portfolio theory as well as to what I just wrote.
 Economics is the only discipline in which two academics can receive a Nobel Prize for research where they directly contradict each other ([Fama and Shiller](https://www.nytimes.com/2013/10/15/business/3-american-professors-awarded-nobel-in-economic-sciences.html)).
 Portfolio theory is a brilliant and useful map of reality, [not reality itself](https://www.museumtv.art/artnews/articles/rene-magritte-ceci-nest-pas-une-pipe/).
 Navigating with [excessive confidence](https://www.travelandleisure.com/travel-news/baunei-sardinia-italy-bans-google-maps-after-tourists-drive-wrong-directions) on the basis of imperfect models can be taken to extremes where models lose some of their usefulness.